HoangNguyen55/A.I.D.A/docs/design.md

 # Product Description

 ## Major Features
+A lovely artificial intelligence thats help you in your daily life.

 - [ ] AI recieves input and outputs an appropriate responses
     - [ ] Customizable AI behavior with a config file
 - [ ] Server with REST APIs implemented